 - Melanie Daniels from Alfred Hitchcock's The Birds by nature of Informed Attribute.
 We never actually find out what her pranks were.

 - Alan Abernathy of Small Soldiers is a reformed version, having been kicked out of two different schools and sent to several therapists before the film starts.
-Unfortunately for him, it's a case of Never Live It Down.
+Unfortunately for him, it's a case of Once Done, Never Forgotten.

 - The Norse God Loki was the original and literal Prankster God.